 He also took the lead in a pre-pack bankruptcy involving two securitizations, and worked on all real estate and finance related matters in the Section 363 bankruptcy sale of 12 single family housing developments containing approximately 150 homes from the second largest single family housing developer in New Jersey.

 In 2013, Les prepared an in-depth analysis of Puerto Rico that presaged the significant financial troubles relating to its $70 billion in debt and $30 billion in pension liabilities.
-This included an analysis of (i) the constitutional and statutory framework governing the Commonwealth as a territory, (ii) general obligation and COFINA bonds and the nature of their priorities, (iii) various other Commonwealth bonds including those subject to clawback, (iv) pension, pension bonds and OPEBs, and (v) the role of GDB in Commonwealth financing.
+This included an analysis of (i) the constitutional and statutory framework governing the Commonwealth as a territory, (ii) general obligation and COFINA bonds and the nature of their priorities, (iii) various other Commonwealth bonds including those subject to clawback, (iv) pension, pension bonds and OPEBs, and (v) the role of Government Development Bank in Commonwealth financing.

 More recently for Puerto Rico, he assisted COFINA, the governmental entity created to enable the Commonwealth to borrow on a rated basis, in the restructuring of $18 billion of tax-exempt bonds to $12 billion of tax-exempt bonds.
 This included the bond and related indenture issues, and the ultimate creation of a trust structure to enable the restructured bonds to be deposited into a special purpose vehicle.
 As part of the efforts working with bond counsel on all of the related tax issues, the certificates issued from the trust traded at optimal prices.